 above: former Niagara Falls Customs and Post Office, on the north-east corner of Zimmerman Ave. and Park St., circa 1919.
 Note that the street we know today as Zimmerman Ave. was then called Clifton Ave.
 Photo from the Niagara Falls Library archive.

-So here was the foreshadowing of transportation yet to come ... this vehicle (disguised, ironically, as a train) promoted the construction of future interstate (and QEW) highways, yet also consequently led to the demise of the train as a primary passenger carrier!
-The busy Michigan Central Railroad tracks ran just behind the Post Office where the trackless train was displayed, as can be seen in the photo below.
-The Michigan Central tracks are now abandoned.
+So here was the foreshadowing of transportation yet to come... this vehicle (disguised, ironically, as a train) promoted the construction of future interstate highways, yet also consequently led to the demise of the train as a primary passenger carrier!

 This building was also a police station until the 1970's.

-above: the same view as above, seen on Apr.9, 1959, with Niagara police officers standing by their cruisers (Chevys!) and motorcycles parked along Zimmerman Ave. in front of the then-police station.
+above: the same view as above, seen on Apr.9, 1959, with Niagara police officers standing by their cruisers (Chevys!) and motorcycles parked along Zimmerman Ave. in front of the then-active police station.

 above: closer view of the former Imperial Bank of Canada building, at the s/e corner of Bridge St. and Zimmerman Ave.
 Click here for a view of the same building as it was seen in 1919.
 The Hamilton Travel Ageny building is seen at the far right.